zeebonk/BooleanTextMatch/README.md

 The interpreter is implemented as a simple LR parser and gets fed by a basic lexer, which converts the raw input string into tokens.

 The parser, based on the reduction rules, reduces the tokens into a LINQ expressions tree.
-When parsing is done, the GetCompiledExpression method can be used to compile the LINQ expression tree and return it as a `Func<string, bool>`.
+When parsing is done, the GetCompiledExpression method can be used to compile the LINQ expression tree and return it as a `Func<string, StringComparison, bool>`.

-The expression tree is a simple tree of boolean operators and `Contains()` calls.
-This means that for every literal in the expression a full text scan is done.
-When having a large amount of literals and/or a large text to search in, this could potentially (__untested!__) add up.
+The expression tree is a simple tree of boolean operators and `IndexOf()` calls.
+Every `IndexOf()` call can potentially cause a full text scan but by ordering the query to make the most of short-circuit evaluation it is posible to minimize the number of `IndexOf()` calls.

 Possible future features
 ------------------------

-* Flag for case-(in)sensitive comparing
-* A more optimized implementation like a single text scan instead of a `Contains()` calls per literal
+* A more optimized implementation like a single text scan instead of a `IndexOf()` call per literal
 * Support for regex like wildcards, for example: `.` for any character or `*` for any number of characters
 * An order operator, for example: `'literal a' BEFORE 'literal b'`